Elmahrosa/International-Civic-Blockchain-Constitution/README.md

 10. **Execution Layers** — services, apps, national deployments

 Any system operating outside this chain is **non-compliant and unauthorized**.
+This hierarchy is binding across all jurisdictions and overrides any conflicting technical or community governance claims.
 ---

 ## ⚖️ Canonical License Authority (TESL)